 In addition, Title VII requires employers to make reasonable accommodations for religion and religious practices – provided it does not create an ‘undue hardship.’
 An example of a reasonable accommodation includes flexible scheduling to allow for a religious observance.
 Because of this, it is important to know about federal protection from religious discrimination at work.
 Religious students will find below resources to help them find an organization that respects their religious views, navigate workplace dynamics, and build a professional community.
-This page was inspired by the resources developed by the Hiatt Career Center at Brandeis.

 Support at Wentworth

-Religion is an important part of many identities, and CO-OPS + CAREERS encourages students to express their beliefs without fear of harassment or discrimination both in the workplace and in their personal lives.
+Religion is an important part of many identities, and Co-ops & Careers encourages students to express their beliefs without fear of harassment or discrimination both in the workplace and in their personal lives.
 You may have questions about how to express your faith at work or about requesting time off for religious observance.
-Your CO-OP + CAREER Advisor is available by appointment to discuss your concerns and answer questions about how your faith may impact your co-op or job search, workplace dynamics, and professional development.
+Your Co-op & Career Advisor is available by appointment to discuss your concerns and answer questions about how your faith may impact your co-op or job search, workplace dynamics, and professional development.